MattArnold/gaia-vora/index.md

 *You are required to take as many steps as you can.
 If taking the steps in a different order would result in subsequent steps being impossible, you must take steps in whichever order lets you do the most.
 However, if your opponents don’t point it out, then it was legal.*

-If the Sky Object you chose is above Water, it affects everywhere on the Planet Carousel which are not covered by Land Tiles.
 All of the Water is one big Water Tile.
 Being on the edge is the same location as being in the center.
 You may scoot all the meeples in the Water into the center at any time, if that helps you remember.

 After resolving the Sky Object you chose, play passes to the next player.